devskii/stocks-python/README.md

 1. In `watch_list.txt`, add a comma-separated list of stock tickers you'd like to analyze.
 For example, `AAPL,TSLA`.
 1. Run `pip3 install -r requirements.txt`
 1. Run `python3 analyze.py $(cat watch_list.txt)`
 1. Wait for the script to finish.
+Due to API rate-limits this will take ~60 seconds per stock.
 1. Open the PDFs in the reports/ directory to see the recommendations.

 # Checks